-Originally a research programme, the RSIS Centre for NTS Studies was formed in response to growing and deep interest in non-traditional security issues affecting the Asia Pacific.
-The Centre is the only institute in the region specialising in the study of NTS.
+Established in 2008, the RSIS Centre for Non-Traditional Security Studies (NTS Centre) was the pioneer institute in the Asia-Pacific region specialising in the study of NTS.
+Originally a research programme, the Centre was formed in response to growing and deep interest in non-traditional security (NTS) issues affecting the region.
 It conducts empirically-grounded research to produce policy-relevant analyses aimed at furthering awareness and building capacity to address NTS issues and challenges in the Asia-Pacific region and beyond.
 Below are some key milestones in the Centre’s history:

 2013 (Developments in Food Security Research Programme)

 The Centre has been selected by the Singapore Government to lead a two-year research project on the region’s food security as it becomes increasingly affected by medium- and long-term factors such as climate change, energy and water constraints, and regional economic integration.
 Specifically, the project will explore the impact of climate change on food security in the region, the potential impact of the changing regional environment on dynamic food stocks, and develop a dynamic model of food availability for Singapore.

 This is a development of the Centre’s research in 2010-12 that focused on the complexity of food insecurity and its cross-sectoral issues that mapped the interdependencies in food security with an approach that centred on the four pillars of food security – food availability, physical access, economic access and utilisation.

 The Centre was chosen by the International Development Research Centre (IDRC), Canada, to manage the 2012-15 ASEAN-Canada Research Partnership project.
 This initiative is a response to growing interest within the Canadian and Southeast Asian research communities to jointly examine ASEAN’s role and impacts, and exchange experiences in order to explore development opportunities and address social, economic and environmental problems.